-After high school, I moved to the San Francisco Bay Area to attend university and explore my roots.
+After high school, I moved to the San Francisco Bay Area to attend Stanford University and explore my roots.
 Despite my spiritual thirst, a passion for philosophy, and a latent love of words, my pesky aptitude for math and science suckered me into studying engineering.
 I worked as a consulting engineer for twenty-four years, and I tried to escape for at least twenty-two.

 My most heroic escape attempt was the fourteen years I spent in graduate school between 2001 and 2015, which started at Fuller Theological Seminary where I earned an MDiv (2005), and culminated in a PhD in philosophy from UCLA (2015).
 My hope was to become an academic, but the financial transition proved too challenging with two soon-to-be-teenage daughters.

 One consolation of this slow-motion academic train wreck was my discovery of joy in writing: the dissertation (On Loving Some People More Than Others) was my favorite part of the PhD.
 After graduating and returning to full-time engineering (*sigh*), I started work on a non-fiction book related to my dissertation.
 During my research for the book, a novel-sized story dropped in my lap and insisted on being written.

 I served as a Lecturer in philosophy at the California Institute of Technology (Caltech) during the Spring 2015 and 2016 terms, teaching introductory and advanced undergraduate courses in ethics.
 I also served as an Adjunct Professor of Philosophy at Azusa Pacific University during the Fall 2014 and 2015 semesters.
 I currently work at the Metropolitan Water District of Southern California (#bestdayjobever) planning Colorado River imports for Southern California.

 I enjoy hiking in the mountains, I'm a fan of the beautiful game, and I played varsity volleyball during my undergraduate years.
 I live in Pasadena, California, with my wife, two daughters, and an energetic chocolate lab named Hazel, who enjoys tug-of-war, chasing squirrels, and barking at strangers.